fballiano/openmage-hide-empty-categories/README.md

 Magento Hide Empty Categories
 =============================

-Removes categories with no products when loading a categories collection
+Removes categories with less than the number of products, configurable from the control panel

 Backup!!!
 ---------